The World’s Loudest Concerts

 AC/DC started their Back in Black tour in 1980, and it proved to be one of the most successful tours of all time.
 Their shows were so loud that they were told by promoters that they needed to turn the volume down, with one concert reaching as high as 130 decibels.
 Their performances were so loud, in fact, that they were forced to reschedule a number of shows due to Brian Johnson facing permanent hearing loss.

 Motorhead played a famous show while at the Variety Theatre in Cleveland of 1986, and it became one of the loudest of all time.
 Reports stated that the music was as high as 130 decibels, which was actually causing some structural damage to the stage, with many remarking at how the plaster was coming down around the band during the show.
-For those with sensitive hearing, it makes more sense to stay at home and have a gamble online at Canadian sites.
+For those with sensitive hearing, it makes more sense to stay at home and have fun at Canadian Gambling sites.

 The Beatles remain as the world’s most famous band, and that fame reached its peak in 1965 when the band was performing the famous Shea Stadium show.
 The performance, which became a legend for a number of different reasons, was also one of the loudest of all time, reaching 130 decibels in total.
 In fact, a detailed analysis done on the show calculated that the concert reached precisely 131.35 decibels.